 Accommodation in Barrio de Santa María, Cádiz

-Apartamento la Goleta is ideally located close to train and bus stations and the main beaches and monuments of Cádiz are withing easy walking distance.
+Apartamento la Goleta is ideally located close to train and bus stations and the main beaches and monuments of Cádiz are within easy walking distance.

 Barrio de San Juan